-Easy and delicious, no pectin, small-batch strawberry jam, with a few raspberries, for extra flavour, some balsamic vinegar and a bit of black pepper.
+Easy and delicious, no pectin, small-batch strawberry jam, with a touch of balsamic vinegar and a bit of black pepper.

 *Testing for set with a cold plate: Set a dinner plate into your freezer before you start to make your jam.
 As your jam is coming close to setting, remove the plate from the freezer and drop a small puddle of hot jam onto the plate.
 Let stand a few second, then run your finger through the middle of the puddle.
 If the puddle runs back together, it is not set and you need to cook longer.
-If the path remains and doesn’t run back together, your jam is done.
+If the path remains and doesn’t run back together and the edges of the line are raised and/or wrinkled your jam is done.

 *If you don't have a scale to weigh the berries and sugar, note that 2 cups of sugar = 1 lb.
 Assuming you end up with a little less than 1lb. of strawberries after they are hulled, you can just use a scant 2 cups of white sugar and you'll be pretty close.Be sure to read the “Ingredient and Cook's Notes" included with this recipe’s post, where I share more detailed tips, variations and substitution suggestions for this recipe!Nutritional information is for the entire 1X batch of jam.